About Us page examples + templates

 Add photos or videos with several of your best works or products on your About Us page.
 You can even repost them from your social profiles.
 For example, you can repost Pins, read the instructions in the article how to add Pinterest links to your Instagram bio.

 Show your team.
 Place photographs of your colleagues on the page, describe their duties at work and hobbies in life.
 Users will know which employee is responsible for each stage of production, and what kind of people work in your team.
 Your company will no longer be a bunch of faceless people, but it will be a group of personalities working on the orders.
 Thus, you increase customers' trust.

 Principles and values.
 You may have lots of them, but you don’t need to include all of them in your About Us.
 Choose those, which will be most relevant to your clients and business partners.
 If they see that you appreciate and value the same things, they are more likely to choose you.

 Awards.
 Industry, federal, and global recognition increases credibility.
 If experts from different cities and countries have agreed your product is good, it must be really good.
-So add them in your About Us.
+So add them on your About Us page.

 Reviews.
 People’s opinions are as important as the awards.
 Positive reviews may persuade users to choose you.
 But it works only if the reviews are real.